LaurenceRawlings/kali-wsl2/README.md

 `echo DISPLAY=<YOUR IP HERE>:0 >> ~/.bashrc`
 Making sure again to substitute your host PC's IP address.

+Your Host PC might not have a static local IPV4 address.
+So if this ever changes, run "ipconfig" on Windows again and edit your bashrc file accordingly.
+Run:
+`nano ~/.bashrc`
+Scroll to the bottom and edit your IP address.

 That's it!
 Now we can test it.
 Install a web browser of your choice from the bash command line.
 To install Firefox run:
 `sudo apt install firefox-esr`
 When it has finished installing run the command to launch the browser.
 To launch Firefox run: